raspberrychris/hugo-PaperMod/content/posts/best-toe-nail-fugus-treatments.md

 If you are not sure whether you have toenail fungus, make sure that you read this article first because it will help you work out what is going on.

 If you already know that you have a toenail fungus infection, then here are the best treatments that you can try at home and an idea as to how long they will take to work.
-If you are worried about your [toenail fungus infection going away](https://healthynailguru.com/posts/will-toenail-fungus-go-away-on-it-s-own/), have a read of this article and it should set your mind at rest.
+If you are worried about your [**toenail fungus infection going away**](https://healthynailguru.com/posts/will-toenail-fungus-go-away-on-it-s-own/)**,** have a read of this article and it should set your mind at rest.

 ## Home Treatments For Toe Nail Fungus: